 This was not the case.

 For one, I am not Swedish.
 I am Scottish/English.
-And after my haircut, my hair was still wild and crazy, and even more so because it seems like the craziness of my hair is directly proportional to how short it is.
+And after my haircut, my hair was still wild and crazy.
+In fact, it was even more so because it seems like the craziness of my hair is directly proportional to how short it is.
 Like this:

-And thus began several tortuous years of trying to make my hair behave, and by behave, I mean trying to get it to look “normal”
+And thus began several tortuous years of trying to make my hair behave.
+By behave, I mean trying to get it to look “normal”

-I remember one particularly unfortunately seventh grade picture in which I had tried to brush my hair flat, and instead it stuck out in all sorts of odd, unruly angles.
+There was one particularly unfortunately seventh grade picture in which I had tried to brush my hair flat.
+Instead it stuck out in all sorts of odd, unruly angles.

 This was my life for the next couple of years.